Lanceflare Photoblog

 And our commotion created an even bigger commotion as nobody else in the whole restaurant was watching, and now all converged to look at the little, sleek animal making his way onto the main platform in front of the hotel.

 I guess the smell of dry fish in the caged food dispenser on top the main tree first attracted it, and after checking around the base there was no danger, it quickly climbed, and started licking, then take small delicate bite out of the fish through the metallic mesh: always keeping an eye on us.
 Success!
-And slowly, after the Marten has disappeared, walking back towards the river below, everybody went back to their dinner.
+And slowly, after the Marten had disappeared, walking back towards the river below, everybody went back to their dinner.

 Day 9+10 - January 7th and 8th

 This was our last day in Hokkaido: so sad!
 But even so, we still had a bit of time in the morning before leaving to take some last shots.
-It was a nice, clear morning, and the birds were already out foraging, and we were all casually sitting in the foyer taking shots now and then.
+It was a nice, clear morning, and the birds were already out foraging, and we were all casually sitting in the foyer, taking shots now and then.

 Then the Marten returned!

 This was out of this world, and the word, again, spread quickly.
-It had appeared very slowly, coming up from the river, and sniffing the air around the wooden platform right outside the window bay, before slowly making its way up, showing up his wet fur.
+It had appeared very slowly, coming up from the river, and sniffing the air around the wooden platform right outside the window bay, before slowly making its way up, showing its wet fur.
 It was obvious it had done this in the past, because it knew where to go immediately, squeezing its slender, brown body under the main door of the platform where the owl was normally fishing, and disappeared for a while.
-When it reappeared, after again having squeezed out from under the main gate, it licked its mouth, with a sense of satisfaction and content which could only mean one thing I thought...
-Turning its head for one last look, while we were thanking it for having said good bye to us, it finally went back down to the river.
+When it reappeared, after again having squeezed out from under the main gate, it licked its mouth, with a sense of satisfaction and content which could only mean one thing, I thought...
+Turning its head for one last look, while we were thanking it for having said goodbye to us, it finally went back down to the river.
 It was time for us to check out: perfect timing!

 It would be a slightly less than two hours drive to the airport, where we would have to change back to some lighter clothes for our flight back to Tokyo Haneda airport: for the group, a connection later that evening, whereas I had decided to spend one night so I could go to Tokyo city centre the morning after do some shopping for the family, before coming back to the hotel to check out my luggage and heading back to Singapore.